MarcosCobena/marcoscobena.github.io/README.md

 # Could I contribute?

 Yes, sure, I'd really appreciate it!
-Have a look to the [Backlog](https://github.com/MarcosCobena/marcoscobena.github.io/issues/1) to see what I'm in currently.
+Have a look to the [Backlog](https://github.com/MarcosCobena/marcoscobena.github.io/issues/1) to see what I'm currently in.